 ‘We hope it will create a pattern of ongoing positive behaviour and healthy exercise habits.

-‘It is open to all levels of health, ability, experience, skill and social and economic levels.
+‘It is open to all health, ability, experience, skill and social and economic levels.

-Register before Thursday 3 March to take part in the program
+Register before Friday 21 April to take part in the programs,’ said Councillor Haydon.